 Selling Mountain Property

 Introduction.
 This is one of a series of articles available on our website with useful information concerning renting, buying or selling mountain property.
 Reading any one or more of these articles does not make you a client of this firm or constitute legal advice.
-These articles are all very general in nature; they may not answer or even address questions that may be specific to your particular transaction and they are not a substitute for advice you may obtain from an attorney.
+These articles are for educational purposes only and are all very general in nature; they may not answer or even address questions that may be specific to your particular transaction and they are not a substitute for advice you may obtain from an attorney.
 This article is not updated on a regular basis, and since posting on our website there may be changes in laws or new information not included herein.

 I. Role of Brokers

 If you have decided to sell your property, the first step is to select a broker.
-In most circumstances, we generally do not recommend a “For Sale By Owner” approach where a seller attempts to market a property without a broker to avoid paying a commission.
-One of the primary advantages of listing a property with a broker is that the property gets into the Multiple Listing Service, which brings the property to the attention of the entire broker community.
+In most circumstances, we generally do not recommend a “For Sale By Owner” approach where a seller attempts to market property without a broker to avoid paying a commission.
+One of the primary advantages of listing property with a broker is that the property gets into the Multiple Listing Service, which brings the property to the attention of the entire broker community.
 Brokers also use other resources to find prospective buyers such as affiliations with national networks, open houses, mass mailings, print, radio, internet, television and other forms of advertising.
 Often the best way to select a broker is based on word of mouth recommendations.
 Look for recommendations from other sellers that have had a good experience with a particular broker.
-You should also consider talking to people that deal with brokers on a regular basis such as local bankers, attorneys, and accountants.
+You should also consider talking to people that deal with brokers on a regular basis such as local bankers, attorneys and accountants.

 II.
 Broker Compensation

 Brokers are compensated by earning a commission.
 This means the broker receives a percentage of the sales price.
 A broker earns his or her commission by bringing you a buyer ready, willing and able to buy your property at the asking price (or a mutually acceptable negotiated price) and getting the deal closed.
 Typically, Colorado brokers will ask for a commission of 6%.
-Broker commissions can be negotiated, especially for high-end properties.
+Broker commissions can be negotiated, especially for high end properties.
 A broker will generally ask for a listing for a term of one year to provide time to market and sell your property.
 You can consider a listing just for one selling season (i.e., the summer or winter) to see how well the broker performs.
 Before selecting a broker, you can ask the broker to provide an explanation of the broker’s plans to market your property, including how much money will be spent by the broker for that purpose.